 - Panel type: LED panels use less power, generate less heat, last longer, and are more cost-effective over time than LCD panels.
 Image quality is also superior.
 LCD tends to have better viewing angles and anti-glare features, as well as having a lower purchase price.

-What Is a VMS?
+What Is a Video Management System?

-Types of VMS
+Types of Video Management Systems

 Three types of video management systems exist, each with its own upsides and drawbacks.
 They include cloud-based, edge-computing, and NVR-based systems.